afterxleep/danielbernal.co/_posts/2022-10-12-tools-wont-make-you-better.md

 - Create a git commit and push it to the repository.
 - Notice the attached photo was broken.
 - Remove the image.
-- Create another and push it to the repo again.
+- Create another commit and push it to the repo again.

 Fuck that.
 I'm out.